KVD51/Flatiron_Project1/README.md

 * Jupyter Notebook

 ## Setup
 To run this project, install it locally by forking this project and downloading.
-Run

 ```
 $ cd ../yournewfolder